 -Adam Kirsch, The Global Novel: Writing the World in the 21st Century

 In August, I kicked off two parts of a feature that heads to Italy to talk with novelists there who tackle climate change and ecological themes in their fiction.
 Thanks to Antonia Santopietro for her collaboration on these features.
 Today we publish the second and final part of this feature.
 The authors provide insight to their localities, experience, and environmental issues, lifting our gaze to something outside our own back yards but perhaps reflecting on similar feelings that we all have.
-The fiction we concentrate on today takes place in the Northwestern Passage, in the mythical world of the sirens beneath the ocean, and in the Italian Alps.
+The fiction we concentrate on today takes place in the Northwest Passage, in the mythical world of the sirens beneath the ocean, and in the Italian Alps.

 The authors we meet today are Maurizio Corrado, Laura Pugno, Claudio Morandini.
 I ask them each two questions: can they tell us something about their writing and most recent novels, and what it is like for them with the coronavirus pandemic happening?
 Thanks to Antonia for working with the authors and translating their answers.